Electronic waste recycling: Europe

 In Switzerland, the first electronic waste recycling system was implemented in 1991, beginning with collection of old refrigerators; over the years, all other electric and electronic devices were gradually added to the system.
 The established producer responsibility organization is SWICO, mainly handling information, communication, and organization technology.
 The European Union implemented a similar system in February 2003, under the Waste Electrical and Electronic Equipment Directive (WEEE Directive, 2002/96/EC).

-Pan-European adoption of the Legislation was slow on take-up, with Italy and the United Kingdom being the final member states to pass it into law.
+Pan-European adoption of the legislation was slow on take-up, with Italy and the United Kingdom being the final member states to pass it into law.
 The success of the WEEE directive has varied significantly from state to state, with collection rates varying between 13 kilograms per capita per annum to as little as 1 kg per capita per annum.
-Computers & electronic wastes collected from households within Europe are treated under the WEEE directive via Producer Compliance Schemes (whereby manufacturers of Electronics pay into a scheme that funds its recovery from household waste recycling centres (HWRCs)) and nominated Waste Treatment Facilities (known as Obligated WEEE).
+Computers & electronic waste collected from households within Europe are treated under the WEEE directive via Producer Compliance Schemes (whereby manufacturers of electronics pay into a scheme that funds its recovery from household waste recycling centres (HWRCs) and nominated waste treatment facilities (known as Obligated WEEE).

-However, recycling of ex corporate Computer Hardware and associated electronic equipment falls outside the Producer Compliance Scheme (Known as non-obligated).
-In the UK, Waste or obsolete corporate related computer hardware is treated via third party Authorized Treatment Facilities, who normally impose a charge for its collection and treatment.
+However, recycling of ex-corporate computer hardware and associated electronic equipment falls outside the Producer Compliance Scheme (known as non-obligated).
+In the UK, waste or obsolete corporate-related computer hardware is treated via third-party authorized treatment facilities, which normally impose a charge for its collection and treatment.

-Since mid 2020 the classification of WEEE changed with regards to POPs (persistent organic pollutants).
-In the UK WEEE containing POPs is now classified as a hazardous waste, these includes - Printed Circuit Boards, Cable from WEEE and Categories 1,2,3,6,7 (Cat 4 and 5 unless evidence provided to the contrary).
+Since mid-2020, the classification of WEEE has changed with regard to POPs (persistent organic pollutants).
+In the UK, WEEE containing POPs is now classified as a hazardous waste, which includes printed circuit boards, cable from WEEE, and categories 1,2,3,6,7 (cat 4 and 5 unless evidence provided to the contrary).

 United States

 Federal

-The United States Congress considers a number of electronic waste bills, like the National Computer Recycling Act introduced by Congressman Mike Thompson (D-CA).
+The United States Congress considers several electronic waste bills, like the National Computer Recycling Act introduced by Congressman Mike Thompson (D-CA).
 The main federal law governing solid waste is the Resource Conservation and Recovery Act of 1976.
 It covers only CRTs, though state regulations may differ.
 There are also separate laws concerning battery disposal.
 On March 25, 2009, the House Science and Technology Committee approved funding for research on reducing electronic waste and mitigating environmental impact, regarded by sponsor Ralph Hall (R-TX) as the first federal bill to directly address electronic waste.
+The Electronic Device Recycling Research and Development Act was passed in April 2009 to distribute grants to universities, government labs, and private industries for research in developing projects in line with e-waste recycling and refurbishment.